Home/College Football

 ADVERTISEMENT

 Being an Orlando, Florida native and playing closer to home could be a reason.
 But previously, he was stoked and very vocal about joining LSU after his June visit.
 “I’m going to LSU!
 Coach Peoples showed love since they offered me, and his coaching style is a style I would love to be coached by.”
 Lafayette told Rivals.
 “LSU felt more like home for me.
 Baton Rouge — from the energy, the people, and the love for LSU football — hit different.
-From the moment I stepped on campus, it felt like home.”
+From the moment I stepped on campus, it felt like home.

 But LSU’s form this season and Brian Kelly’s firing may have led Lafayette to think otherwise.
 The Tigers have found it hard to keep their foot on the gas pedal this season.
 They have a 5-4 overall record and a 2-4 SEC record, which shows how poorly they have performed all season.
-Adding Brian Kelly’s firing to this list, it makes sense why DeAnthony Lafayette decided to explore his options.
+Adding Brian Kelly’s firing to this list makes sense of why DeAnthony Lafayette decided to explore his options.

 ADVERTISEMENT